WJCHumble/vite-plugin-async-catch/README.md

-# vite-plugin-async-catch
+## vite-plugin-async-catch

-A vite plugin that can auto inject try catch code for async code.
+A vite plugin that can auto inject try catch code for async func.